ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 address, the attacker does not receive the email.
 But they could still try to guess the password reset link.
 That's why this interval should be as short as possible.
 5 minutes is often enough.

-[[= product_name =]] allows you to create and send invitations to create an account in the frontend as a customer, the Back Office as an employee, or the Corporate Portal as a business partner.
+[[= product_name =]] allows you to create and send invitations to create an account in the frontend as a customer, the back office as an employee, or the Corporate Portal as a business partner.
 You can send invitations to individual users or in bulk.
 These invitations time out according to the parameter `ibexa.site_access.config.default.user_invitation.hash_expiration_time`.
 This can safely be longer than the "forgot password" time,